Nothing ever stays still in a digital world

 Digital design for the Mobile era

-The huge range of screen resolutions, pixel density and browsers combinations means there are significant benefits managing one website design which caters for all users.
+The huge range of screen resolutions, pixel density and browser combinations means there are significant benefits managing one website design which caters for all users.
 Responsive design techniques 'sniff out' the device and resolution and serve up pre-formated screen variations based on screen size break points.
 At each break point, the page elements are re-arranged, or replaced by device specific elements, such as navigation being replaced by a mobile menu for smartphone screens.

 Digital is an area of our work where nothing ever stays still.
 For even a minute.